paras151/RealTimeWhiteBoard/README.md

 # Features
 1. Draw using the pencil tool
 2. Add and edit sticky notes on the board.
-3. upload images
+3. Upload images
-4. download your board as an image
+4. Download your board as an image
 5. Undo and Redo functionality
-6. zoom in and zoom out on the board
+6. Zoom in and zoom out on the board

 # Learnings
 1. HTMl Canvas